jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 much smaller and simpler.
 These properties tend to make them more testable, more reusable, easier to reason about, and less prone to bugs.
-2. The code that glues the pieces together as pipelines tends to be very expressive. `a.pipe(b).pipe(c)` is a very powerful statement!
-Not only is it very easy to write, it is also very easy to read.
+2. The code that glues the pieces together as pipelines tends to be very expressive. `a.pipe(b).pipe(c)` is a very powerful statement.
+Not only is it very easy to write, it is also very easy to read: you are just chaining data transformations.
 3. Your system is talking [POJOs](http://odetocode.com/blogs/scott/archive/2012/02/27/plain-old-javascript.aspx)
 at its deepest levels.
 This means that stepping through code and introspecting data is much easier and more intuitive.
 It also means that you are free to